bobbylight/gtp/README.md

 npm install
 ```

-The TypeScript code lives in `src/`, and is transpiled into `dist/`.
-A single
+The TypeScript code lives in `src/`, and is transpiled into `lib/` by running gulp:
-file containing all transpiled content is also created in `dist-all/`.
-An
-example game (itself a WIP also) lives in `example/`.
-Both the library and the
-example game can be built via running gulp:

 ```bash
 gulp
 ```

-Tasks are also provided for individually running unit tests, linting, etc.
+Gulp tasks are also provided for individually running unit tests, linting, etc.

-## To-Do
-Unit tests are temporarily disabled as they stopped working when I converted this project
-to commonjs, and I'm having a tough time convincing Karma to run them in this state.